 What this all means is that you'll want to have an article of clothing that's practical, casual, and capable of taking a little rough play, whether that comes in the form of a pick-up football game or a leap into a leaf pile.
 The flannel shirt is an ideal choice for any of the aforementioned scenarios: its substantial ringspun cotton fabric means that you won't have to baby it, and its thicker weave and raised texture will help it to brush off stains and dirt and look better longer.

 Here's a statement we can make with 100% certainty: fall is prime time for plaid.
 And while plaid may come in many forms–scarves, blankets, dog beds, etc–there's no vessel quite as pure as the plaid flannel shirt.

 The flannel shirt exemplifies everything a plaid pattern stands for.
 It's rustic; yet not out of step with modern times.
 It's fun, but without attracting too much attention.
 It's classic, without ever appearing stuffy.

 And then there are the colors of plaid: the rich reds, earthy greens, fiery oranges, and scores of other hues that appear within the pattern.
 You don't have to be a poet to see how they might be compared to the changes that affect forest foliage every fall.
-In many ways, wearing a plaid flannel shirt is like wearing fall itself.
+In many ways, wearing guys' flannel shirts is like wearing fall itself.